• Skip to primary navigation

 Serve warm, straight from the dish, with a spoonful of something fresh on the side.

-Sides That Pair Beautifully with Creamy Veggie Casseroles
+Sides That go well with Creamy Veggie Casseroles

-This bake is rich and savory—pair it with bright, crisp, or earthy sides.
+This bake is rich and savory-pair it with bright, crisp, or earthy sides (a citrusy salad works well to cut the richness).

 Side DishWhy It Works